FINAL-Bench/Darwin-9B-NEG

 - Code reasoning and debugging: Performs well on HumanEval-style tasks.

-- Complex chain-of-thought tasks: Ideal when a small reasoning model with a significant boost is required.
+- Complex chain-of-thought tasks: Ideal when a small reasoning model with a significant boost is desired.